Kusama

 About Kusama

-Kusama was founded in 2019 and is a Proof-of-State (PoS) network based on Polkadot’s codebase.
-It was created essentially as a space for any developer to experiment and test their blockchains or applications before releasing them to Polkadot.
-As such developers can thoroughly test and vet early versions of Polkadot projects in a live, realistic environment.
+Kusama was launched in 2019 as a Proof-of-State (PoS) network built on Polkadot’s codebase.
+Its main purpose is to give developers a place to trial and stress-test their blockchains or applications before they move to Polkadot.
+This lets teams validate early Polkadot-stage ideas in a live, realistic setting.

-The network’s native cryptocurrency, KSM, is not an ERC20 token as Kusama uses its own blockchain technology to manage the network.
-KSM serves as a utility token for the network, is used for governance, and can be staked for the operation of the network.
+KSM, the network’s native asset, is not an ERC20 token because Kusama operates with its own blockchain infrastructure.
+KSM functions as a utility token used for governance and can also be staked to help run the network.

 What are KSM key features and how does it work?